-With perfectly balanced flavours, oven roasted fennel and carrots make a great side dish for a large range of meals.
+With perfectly balanced flavors, oven roasted fennel and carrots make a great side dish for a large range of meals.
 This roasted fennel recipe is really easy to make and very tasty.
 Because of their various aromatics, roasting the fennel, carrots and onions in the oven brings out a mild sweetness together with earthy and nutty undertones.
 Serve alongside roasted chicken, grilled meat or fish as a delicious and healthy side dish.

 What does fennel taste like?

-When roasting fennel, the natural sugars in it caramelise, which in turn intensifies the flavour.
+When roasting fennel, the natural sugars in it caramelise, which in turn intensifies the flavor.
 It also makes the texture of the fennel more tender with a slightly crispy exterior.
 So roasting fennel in the oven gives a mild caramelisation to the vegetable bringing out a sweeter taste than when eating it raw.

 Which ingredients to use